jshargo/CSC-383-Final-Project/README.md

-Repository for the Deep Learning Final Project.
+Repository for the Applied Deep Learning Final Project.